Turkish Spice Guide: Ottoman Spices & Seasonings

 Heat and Flavor Balance

-Aleppo pepper, known as pul biber in Turkish, is the perfect introduction to Turkish heat.
+Aleppo pepper, known as pul biber in Turkish, is a good introduction to Turkish heat.
 With a moderate spice level (about 10,000 Scoville units), it provides warmth without overwhelming the palate.
-Its fruity, slightly sweet flavor with hints of cumin makes it versatile enough for both cooking and finishing dishes.
+Its fruity, slightly sweet flavor with hints of cumin works both in cooking and as a finishing spice.

 Heat Level: Mild to medium (10,000 Scoville units)